teclib-idmef/java-idmef-library/README.md

 The following prerequisites must be installed on your system to install and use this library:

 * Java: version 11 or above

+The library has the following third-party dependencies:

 * Jackson (aka JSON for Java): https://github.com/FasterXML/jackson
 * Networknt Java JSON Schema Validator: https://github.com/networknt/json-schema-validator

+**Note**: building using gradle automaticaly pulls the needed dependencies.

 To compile the library: